Slimefun/Slimefun4/ISSUE_TEMPLATE.md

 Without this File, we may not be able to help you at all.

 ## Evidence / Proof
-Attach as many Screenshots or Videos if possible, anything that helps us understand the Issue better, is gonna get your Issue fixed even faster
+Attach as many Screenshots or Videos if possible.
+Anything that helps us understand the Issue better, is gonna get your Issue fixed even faster.

 ## Environment
 Please state what Version of Minecraft, CS-CoreLib and Slimefun you're using.